reframejs/reframe/readme.md

 ## What is Reframe

-Reframe is a collection of tools to quickly build a modern & simple stack.
+Reframe is a collection of tools to build web apps.

-Our documentation is beginner friendly.

-Our starters are simple &mdash;
-they inlcude the bare minium of tools so you can get started quickly with only a minimal amount of knowledge.
-We guide you through the tools you may need as you scale.

 :o: Libraries

 Our libraries
 are the building blocks of Reframe.
-Each of our library can be used individually and independently of each other and independently of Reframe.
+Each of our library can be used individually and independently of each other.

 - [Goldpage](https://github.com/reframejs/goldpage) -
   <br/>
-  Page Builder &mdash; easily create a modern frontend.
+  Page Builder &mdash; to create a modern frontend.
-  Works with any view library (React, Vue, RNW, ...).
-  Supports all app types (so-called "SPA", "MPA", "SSR", "static website", ...).
 - [Wildcard](https://github.com/reframejs/wildcard-api) -
   <br/>
   JavaScript Functions as API &mdash;
-  easily create an API between the browser and your Node.js server.
+  to create an API between the browser and Node.js.

 :rocket: Starters

-Our starters assemble libraries into a well-polished scaffoled (aka boilerplate) for you to quickly get started.
+Our starters scaffold state-of-the-art libraries into well polished boilerplates.
+We design our starters to be simple and to include only what you need to implement your first MVP.

 - [reframe-full-stack](https://github.com/reframejs/reframe-full-stack) -
 Frontend (React) + Backend (Node.js, Hapi) + API (Wildcard)